Bucolic Complexes: Preliminaries

+\begin{definition}[Gated amalgam] An induced subgraph $H$ of a graph $G$ is {\it gated} \cite{DrSch} if for every vertex $x$ outside $H$ there exists a vertex $x'$ in $H$ (the {\it gate} of $x$) such that $x'\in I(x,y)$ for any $y$ of $H$.
+A graph $G$ is a {\it gated amalgam} of two graphs $G_1$ and $G_2$ if $G_1$ and $G_2$ are (isomorphic to) two intersecting gated subgraphs of $G$ whose union is all of $G.$ \end{definition}

+Gated sets are convex and the intersection of two gated sets is gated.
+By Zorn lemma there exists a smallest gated subgraph containing a given subgraph $S$, called the {\it gated hull} of $S$.
+A graph $G$ is said to be {\it elementary} \cite{Cha1} if the only proper gated subgraphs of $G$ are singletons.

-A graph $G$ is a {\it gated amalgam} of two graphs $G_1$ and $G_2$ if $G_1$ and $G_2$ are (isomorphic to) two intersecting gated subgraphs of $G$ whose union is all of $G.$ Let $G_{i}$, $i \in I$ be an arbitrary family of graphs.
-The \emph{Cartesian product} $\Box_{i \in I} G_{i}$ is defined on the set of all functions $x: i \mapsto x_{i}$, $x_{i} \in V(G_{i})$, where two vertices $x,y$ are adjacent if there exists an index $j \in I$ such that $x_{j} y_{j} \in E(G_{j})$ and $x_{i} = y_{i}$ for all $i \neq j$.
+Let $G_{i}$, $i \in I$ be an arbitrary family of graphs.
+The \emph{Cartesian product} $\Box_{i \in I} G_{i}$ is a graph whose vertices are all functions $x: i \mapsto x_{i}$, $x_{i} \in V(G_{i})$.
+Two vertices $x,y$ are adjacent if there exists an index $j \in I$ such that $x_{j} y_{j} \in E(G_{j})$ and $x_{i} = y_{i}$ for all $i \neq j$.
 Note that Cartesian product of infinitely many nontrivial graphs is disconnected.
 Therefore, in this case the connected components of the Cartesian product are called \emph{weak Cartesian products}.
 Since in our paper all graphs are connected, for us a Cartesian product graph will always mean a weak Cartesian product graph.
-A \emph{strong Cartesian product} $\boxtimes_{i\in I} G_i$ is defined on the set of all functions $x: i \mapsto x_{i}$, $x_{i} \in V(G_{i})$, where two vertices $x,y$ are adjacent if for all indices $i\in I$ either $x_i=y_i$ or $x_{i} y_{i} \in E(G_{i}).$ A graph $G$ is said to be {\it elementary} if the only proper gated subgraphs of $G$ are singletons.
-A graph with at least two vertices is said to be \emph{prime} if it is neither a Cartesian product nor a gated amalgam of smaller graphs.
+A graph with at least two vertices is said to be \emph{prime} \cite{BaCh_weak,Cha1} if it is neither a Cartesian product nor a gated amalgam of smaller graphs.
+A \emph{strong product} $\boxtimes_{i\in I} G_i$ is a graph whose vertices are all functions $x: i \mapsto x_{i}$, $x_{i} \in V(G_{i})$.
+Two vertices $x,y$ are adjacent if for all indices $i\in I$ either $x_i=y_i$ or $x_{i} y_{i} \in E(G_{i}).$